KristinnGodfrey/Emacs-Configs/README.md

 # How to use my configs?
 Replace your `~/.emacs.d/init.el` and `~/.spacemacs` files with mine or simply nitpick what you like.

-Evaluate code blocks with `M-x e` and run `M-x restart-org-mode` command.
+Evaluate code blocks with `C-x e` and run `M-x restart-org-mode` command.

 # Emacs Doom > Spacemacs?
 I'm switching to Emacs Doom from Spacemacs.
 Doom should give me a better programming environment with features such as a sidebar as we all have grown accustomed to from VSCode.